Mazhar004/python-data-visualization/Recursion Number Print/README.md

 ## Program ##

-* This recursion function takes parameter "n" as input.
+* This recursion function takes input parameter "n" as number.
 And it will print each of it's digit seperately by using recursive method :

   ``` n = Number ```